Contact: Sammy McDavid

 Prabhu and Reed’s winning designs were adaptations of work completed last year in the architecture school’s TIMB(R) Studio that the MSU assistant professor leads.

 TIMB(R) is the acronym for Timber Innovations for Mississippi Buildings Reimagined.
-Open to fourth-year architecture majors, the campus-based studio is supported by the Sustainable Forestry Initiative Inc., an internationally recognized nonprofit organization dedicated to responsible forest management, along with the Mississippi Forestry Commission and Weyerhaeuser Co. through its SFI Conservation and Community Partnership Grants Program.
+Open to fourth-year architecture majors, the campus-based studio was supported by the Sustainable Forestry Initiative Inc., an internationally recognized nonprofit organization dedicated to responsible forest management, along with the Mississippi Forestry Association and Weyerhaeuser Co. through its SFI Conservation and Community Partnership Grants Program.

 Last year, both students also won significant design recognitions.
 Prabhu became the fourth MSU architecture major named an Undergraduate Research Fellow of the Method Studio, a Utah-based architectural design firm.
 For Reed, it was the top $500 TIMB(R)-sponsored prize for most innovative uses of interior and exterior wood technologies in the design of an architecture studio.